SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 Pursue Digital PR for Authority Growth

 Digital PR campaigns that place your brand in high-authority publications can rapidly accelerate your domain authority.
 Focus on stories around your product data, industry trends and executive thought leadership.
-Links from major publications like industry media outlets carry significant weight in both Google's algorithm and the trust signals that AI platforms evaluate.
+Links from major publications carry significant weight in both Google's algorithm and the trust signals that AI platforms evaluate.

 Optimising SaaS SEO for AI Search Platforms

-AI search is already reshaping how results are delivered, and the major providers have signalled they intend to move away from traditional “10 blue links” interfaces toward AI-first experiences.
-In the near term, AI massively expands the surface area where your content needs to appear across both classic SERPs and AI answers.
+AI search is reshaping how results are delivered, and the major providers have signalled they intend to move away from traditional "10 blue links" interfaces toward AI-first experiences.
+AI massively expands the surface area where your content needs to appear across both classic SERPs and AI answers.

 Understand the AI Search Ecosystem